Addiction Treatment and Rehab for Veterans

 - Possession of drugs and drug paraphernalia (pipes, needles, etc.).

-Drug Addiction Treatment for Veterans
+Rehab Treatment Centers for Veterans

-A significant number of veterans throughout the United States are struggling with addictions to drugs and alcohol.
+Many veterans throughout the United States are struggling with addictions to drugs and alcohol.
 At the same time, many veterans are also experiencing mental health issues like PTSD, homelessness, and the stress related to returning from deployment and adjusting to civilian life.
 Because of their past experiences, veterans may benefit from specialized treatment programs that can help address their unique needs.

 - Increasing a veteran’s motivation to change negative behaviors.